 The round, thatched roof of the Azuwa Maryam Monastery along the Zege Peninsular makes this church one of the most aesthetically pleasing.

-Like all the monasteries on the lake, inside you will find a series of spell binding frescoes sure to send a smile across even the face of even the biggest miserablists.
+Like all the monasteries on the lake, inside you will find a series of spell binding frescoes sure to send a smile across the face of even the biggest miserabilists.